 First, the creation and maintenance of Internet platforms, their design, updating andoptimization.

-The choice and the implementation of WMS information system (Warehouse management system which is a software allowing the logistic follow-up mainly of the orders), ERP (Enterprise Resource Planning which allows as its name suggests to manage its financial resources as well that physical to have at all times a state of what is made of these resources), TMS (Transportation management system that can be integrated into the ERP or not, which allows the monitoring of the transport part only), or the APS (Advanced Planning System which allows to pre-plan sales, production of products, etc.), and other software allowing management of sending/storage/delivery etc.
+The choice and the implementation of WMS information system (Warehouse management system which is a software allowing the logistic follow-up mainly of the orders), ERP (Enterprise Resource Planning which allows as its name suggests to manage its financial resources as well that physical to have at all times a state of what is made of these resources), TMS (Transportation management system that can be integrated into the ERP or not, which allows the monitoring of the transport part only), or the APS (Advanced Planning System which allows to pre-plan sales, production of products, etc.), and other software allowing management of sending/storage/delivery, etc.

-The budget allocated to advertising and marketing campaigns for the product, by the various social networks, WeChat, etc.
+Obviously, the shipping costs (whether UPU or other) and the storage method (warehouse) must be taken into consideration.
+Finally, you should include the budget allocated to advertising and marketing campaigns for the product, by the various social networks, WeChat, etc.

 12 – Storage Management